Baryon asymmetry

 In physical cosmology, the baryon asymmetry problem, also known as the matter asymmetry problem or the matter–antimatter asymmetry problem, is the observed imbalance in baryonic matter (the type of matter experienced in everyday life) and antibaryonic matter in the observable universe.
 Neither the standard model of particle physics nor the theory of general relativity provides a known explanation for why this should be so, and it is a natural assumption that the universe is neutral with all conserved charges.
 The Big Bang should have produced equal amounts of matter and antimatter.
-Since this does not seem to have been the case, it is likely some physical laws must have acted differently or did not exist for matter and antimatter.
+Since this does not seem to have been the case, it is likely some physical laws must have acted differently or did not exist for matter and/or antimatter.
 Several competing hypotheses exist to explain the imbalance of matter and antimatter that resulted in baryogenesis.
 However, there is as of yet no consensus theory to explain the phenomenon, which has been described as "one of the great mysteries in physics".

 Sakharov conditions

 In 1967, Andrei Sakharov proposed a set of three necessary conditions that a baryon-generating interaction must satisfy to produce matter and antimatter at different rates.
-These conditions were inspired by the recent discoveries of the cosmic background radiation and CP violation in the neutral kaon system.
+These conditions were inspired by the recent discoveries of the Cosmic microwave background and CP violation in the neutral kaon system.
 The three necessary "Sakharov conditions" are: